Zuke's Mini Naturals Training Treats

 Health Concerns That Affect Dog Training Treat Choice

 The Pug is predisposed to certain health conditions that should directly influence your dog training treats choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Breathing Issues:

-Breathing issues mean you should avoid any product that could restrict airflow, generate excessive heat, or encourage overexertion.
-Monitor your dog during use and prioritize ventilation and temperature regulation.
+Breathing issues mean avoiding anything that restricts airflow, generates excess heat, or encourages overexertion.
+Monitor your dog during use and prioritize ventilation.

 Obesity:

 Weight management affects every product category.
-Keep your Pug at a healthy weight through proper nutrition and activity, and choose products that encourage movement rather than sedentary behavior.
+Keep your Pug at a healthy weight through proper nutrition and activity, and choose products that encourage movement.

 What to Look For: A Pug Buyer's Checklist

-When comparing dog training treats for your Pug, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog training treats for a Pug, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Size And Calorie Content